danielsaidi/WebViewKit/README.md

 ## Getting started

-The library's main view is `WebView`, which can be used to load local and online web pages.
+The library's main view is `WebView`, which can be used to present local and online web pages:

-The easiest way to use `WebView` is to just load a static url into it:

 ```swift
 import SwiftUI